slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ---
 ### On politics

 'For the friends: everything.
-For the enemies: nothing.
 For the others: the law.'

 > *Politicians don't get educated.
 They get bought.*